SEO for beginners may seem somewhat scary but even the PROs had to start somewhere at some time.

 Think about how your users might be searching to find your website.
 What is their search intent?
 What are they really looking for?

-To do this, you can use a tool like Google Search Console to analyse your current search traffic – where are users first landing on your site and how are they getting there; find your best performing pages; and discover the keywords your site visitors are using to get to you.
+To do this, you can use a tool like Google Search Console to analyze your current search traffic – where are users first landing on your site and how are they getting there; find your best performing pages; and discover the keywords your site visitors are using to get to you.
 Use that knowledge to inform future content and SEO decisions.

 5. Focus on a great user experience (UX) – and speedy page load times!